Theo Logian: Current Projects

-Theo has been messing up music for many decades now.
+Theo Logian has been messing up music for many decades now.
 He first met Joe Phort in 2008, when he booked a European tour with Will Farley and Neil Durkin to play with Nothing Cool.
 After that tour, the 4 men wrote and recorded the first Theo Logian Explosion E.P. to tour in Japan during the winter of 2009.
 Once they returned to the United States, Theo and Joe continued their "music" with a new band titled The Started-Its (featuring George Rider on bass guitar).
 Since the release of Meet The Started-its, the band introduced a new bassist, Seiji Kurauchi.
 Currently, this band plays shows in the San Francisco Bay Area a few times each year.

 Dummyup Records

 Jeremy and Theo decided to save some money and put out some records.